International Airlines Group: Overview

 IAG is incorporated as a Sociedad Anónima in Spain, where the company board meetings are held, and is domiciled in Spain for tax purposes.
 IAG has a primary listing on the London Stock Exchange and has been a FTSE 100 constituent since 24 January 2011.
 It has secondary listings on the Madrid, Barcelona, Bilbao and Valencia stock exchanges, and has been a constituent of the IBEX 35 index since 1 April 2011.

 In March 2015, Qatar Airways purchased a 10% stake in International Airlines Group for €1.2 billion (US$1.26 billion).
-By early 2020, this had increased to 25% costing a further US$600 million.
+Within a year, it increased its ownership to 20%, becoming the single largest shareholder, and stating that it will not be buying any more.
+In early 2020, a few weeks after IAG removed a cap on non-EU investments, Qatar Airways increased its stake from 21.4% to 25.1%, costing a further US$600 million.

 IAG's operational headquarters, which controls the management of both its British and Spanish subsidiaries, are at the Waterside building in Harmondsworth, Greater London.

 Group structure

 The structure of the main operating companies is: